TGDivy/TGDivy/README.md

 ## 💬🌞

-> Rather than waste time and energy worrying, use that time and energy to constructively deal with whatever is causing the worry. ~ Celestine Chua
+> Keep your face to the sunshine and you cannot see the shadows. ~ Helen Keller

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )